defenseunicorns/crossplane-config-aws-enclave/README.md

 # crossplane-config-aws-enclave

+This repo is deprecated.
+Please use [crossplane-config-aws](https://github.com/defenseunicorns/crossplane-config-aws) instead.

 This Crossplane Configuration provides a Composite Resource Claim called "Enclave" that can be used to provision a production-ready Virtual Private Network in AWS.

 It will create: